giampaolo/psutil/docs/adoption.rst

 ===============

-psutil is among the `top 100 <https://clickpy.clickhouse.com/dashboard/psutil>`__ most-downloaded packages on PyPI, with 280+ million downloads per month, `760,000+ GitHub repositories <https://github.com/giampaolo/psutil/network/dependents>`__ using it, and 14,000+ packages depending on it.
-The projects below are a small sample of notable software that depends on it.
+psutil is among the `top 100 <https://clickpy.clickhouse.com/dashboard/psutil>`__ most-downloaded packages on PyPI, with 300+ million downloads per month, `760,000+ GitHub repositories <https://github.com/giampaolo/psutil/network/dependents>`__ using it, and 14,000+ packages depending on it.
+The projects below are a small sample of notable software that depends on psutil.

 See also :doc:`alternatives` for related Python libraries and equivalents in other languages.